Directory » Faculty » Leonard L. Berry

 Research Publications

-“How to Serve Vulnerable Older Adults Efficiently and with Dignity,” Harvard Business Review, published online June, 2023 (with Mary Naber, Sunjay Letchumen, and Peter Fitzgerald).
+A More Humane Model for Eldercare in the U.S.,” Harvard Business Review, published online June 2023 (with Mary Naber, Sunjay Letchuman, and Peter Fitzgerald).

 “Reinvention and Inspiration: How I Evolved as a Researcher,” in Reflections of Eminent Marketing Scholars, Dawn Iacobucci (ed), published online March 2022, pp. 32-36.